-Any form of writing, including artistic, academic, or otherwise, can serve as a form of self-therapy, a way to make sense of our thoughts and feelings and discover our deepest desires.
+Any form of writing, including creative, academic, or otherwise, can serve as a form of self-exploration that help us make sense of our thoughts and feelings, and discover our deepest desires.

 As you work to incorporate journaling into your life, remember the elephant is best eaten one bite at a time.
 Patience and consistency are crucial in forming new habits.
 Begin writing perhaps three days a week, first thing in the morning or before sleeping.

-To write is to think. – Jordan Peterson
+“To write is to think.” — Jordan Peterson

 Keeping a journal can help us manage our mental health by giving us a healthy outlet to unpack our feelings and emotions.